Inequality in Hollywood

 The Hollywood Sign in the hills of Los Angeles, California, is an iconic representation of the American film industry as a whole.

-Inequality in Hollywood refers to the various forms of discrimination and social inequality in the American media industry.
-There are many branches of the media industry, such as news, television, film, music, agencies, and studios—to name some of the major players.
-Inequality has been present to varying degrees in all of these branches ever since Hollywood emerged as the entertainment hub of America in the early 1900s.
+Inequality in Hollywood refers to various forms of discrimination and social inequality in the American media industry, including news, television, film, music, agencies, and studios.
+Inequality has been present to varying degrees since Hollywood emerged as a major center of the American entertainment industry in the early 1900s.

-People of different gender, race, and age have faced discrimination and differing opportunities since Hollywood's installation.
-The industry has evolved over time, but efforts are still being made today to highlight these issues and work towards making changes.
-Some of these responses are social movements that have been created in an effort to make changes with diversity and inclusion across the industry.
+People of different genders, races, and ages have faced discrimination and differences in opportunity.
+The industry has evolved over time, but efforts continue to highlight these issues.
+Social movements have emerged to promote diversity and inclusion across the industry.